drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/2_server_level/4_running_after_resources.md

    Notice that the response contains `x-custom-header` with `Got modified!`.
-To test that the response header does not get set, you can comment out `responseHeaderService` in your `app.ts` file and make the same `curl` request above.
+To test that the response header does not get set, you can comment out `responseHeaderService` in your `app.ts` file, restart your app, and make the same `curl` request above.
 You will notice the response does not contain the header anymore.